AGCCS/AGCCS-CTRL22/ctrl22/README.md

 The firmware supports some commands via the serial line that are specifically meant to facilitate first installation.
 For this purpose, it is recommended to power the circuitry from a 12V bench supply and to test individual functional modules separately with dedicated test peripherals attached.

+**Serial Line.** Whether physically attached via J4 and an USB-to-Serial converter (set 1o 115200 8N1)  or whether using telnet via the ESP32, enter `?\r\n` and observe the above parameter summary to verify serial communications.

 **Operator LED.** Connect the LED anode to +12V and the cathode via a suitable resistor to the LED-terminal; 500R should be fine for a "standard" 2V/20mA red LED.
 On power up, the device will blink at a 2sec period to indicate its status.
 When observing continuously flashes at high frequency, this indicates an error state.
 On first-installation, the reason is presumably an EEPROM checksum error.
 This is to be fixed by saving the default parameters (command `save!\r\n`) .

 **Operator Button.** Connect the button to +12V and to the BTN-terminal.
 On button press, the firmware transitions to EV detection.
 This is indicated by changing the blink pattern of the LED to a smooth 0.5Hz blink.
 Since there is no EV connected, the device will go to an error state after timeout.